 As frontline providers, midwives must have appropriate up-to-date clinical skills and knowledge to ensure they are able to provide women with FGM the care they need and deserve.
 Midwives have a critical role to play in the collection of FGM related data to assist with health service planning and to prevent FGM by working closely with women and communities they serve to educate and advocate for its abandonment.
 Therefore, addressing educational gaps and training needs are key strategies to deliver optimal quality of care.

-Dawson, A, Varol, N, Turkmani, S, Hall, J & Black, K 2017, 'Evidence-based policy responses to strengthen health, community and legislative systems to care for women with female genital mutilation in Australia', Reproductive Health, vol. 14, no. 63, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Dawson, A, Varol, N, Turkmani, S, Hall, J & Black, K 2017, 'Evidence-based policy responses to strengthen health, community and legislative systems to care for women with female genital mutilation in Australia', Reproductive Health, vol. 14, no. 63, pp. 1-8.View/Download from: Publisher's site

-Turkmani, S, Homer, C, Varol, N & Dawson, A 2017, 'A survey of Australian midwives' knowledge, experience, and training needs in relation to female genital mutilation', Women and Birth, vol. 30, no. Supplement 1, pp. 30-30.View/Download from: UTS OPUS or Publisher's site
+Turkmani, S, Homer, C, Varol, N & Dawson, A 2017, 'A survey of Australian midwives' knowledge, experience, and training needs in relation to female genital mutilation', Women and Birth, vol. 30, no. Supplement 1, pp. 30-30.View/Download from: Publisher's site

 Introduction: Female genital mutilation (FGM) involves partial or total removal of the external female genitalia or any other injury for non-medical reasons.
 Due to international migration patterns, health professionals in high-income countries are increasingly caring for women with FGM.
 Few studies have explored the knowledge and skills of midwives in high-income countries.

 Aim: To explore the knowledge, experience and needs of midwives in relation to the care of women with FGM in Australia